 - Summer courses taken at UH will count toward your credit hours and GPA requirements, but tuition and fees for those courses will not be funded by the scholarship.
 The University strongly recommends completing your scholarship requirements during the fall and spring semesters.

 Thinking of transferring to UH?
 If you show academic promise, you may be eligible for the scholarships below:

 Transfer Excellence Scholarship

 Amount: $1,000 per year ($500 per term)

-To meet the priority deadline for Transfer Excellence, applicants must be admitted by the priority date.
-Spring semester 2022 transcripts should be submitted as soon as possible after the spring semester has ended, but no later than June 30.
+To meet the priority deadline for Transfer Excellence, applicants must submit their application for admission by the priority date.
+Spring semester 2023 transcripts should be submitted as soon as possible after the spring semester has ended, but no later than June 30.

 To be eligible, an applicant must:

 - be admitted as a transfer student to the University of Houston for the fall term,